mrseidel/book-ics2o-processing-python/Python/python_repetition_structures.md

 >>> 100C = ...

-#Example input/output for iter002.py
+#Example input/output for addition program
 >>> Enter the first number: 5
 >>> Enter the second number: 10

 >>> The total calculated value is: 45

-#Example input/output for iter003.py
+#Example input/output for the menu-based program
 Enter a number: 10
 Enter another number: 5